 REQUIRED IMMUNIZATIONS: Each student must submit a medical history form and certificate of immunization to the Admissions Office prior to admission to the college.
 This information is held in strict confidence by the Health Center staff.
-Every precaution is taken to ensure a healthy student population.

-- MMR: If born before 1957, Rubella immunity certificate only.
-Any other student must have two required MMR (measles, mumps, rubella). - TB: Tuberculin skin test, required prior to admission.
+MMR: Students born in 1957 or later must have two required MMR (measles, mumps, rubella).

+TB Skin Testing: Tuberculin skin test within one year, required prior to registration for classes.